 What if art helped us see the world more clearly?
-What if religion were a way of seeing the depth and significance of the world?
-What if religion made the world a work of art?
+What if religions were a way of seeing the depth and significance of the world?
+What if religions made the world a work of art?
 What if philosophers and psychologists understood and trusted each other more?

 Touching.
 Smelling.
 Tasting.
 Hearing.
 Seeing.
 Every second of every day, we’re barraged by sensory inputs.
 The human body is a greedy sensorium, taking everything in.
 The brain is its refinery, instantaneously processing load after load of raw data.
 In ways that are complex, primal and still not fully understood, our brains make sense of our senses – integrating, interpreting and creating meaning.

 Most of the time, we experience this dynamic unconsciously, completely unaware it’s happening.
 We taste the difference between sour and sweet, smell the difference between fresh and musty, and feel the difference between rough and smooth.
 We see a shape on the ground and know it’s a leaf.
 We see something next to it and know it’s a stone.
 We hear a certain buzz and know it’s a mosquito.
 We hear another buzz and know it’s a hummingbird’s wings in flight.

 The human ability to internally form and assign meaning to external stimuli has fascinated philosophers for centuries.
 The arguments of great thinkers such as Aristotle and Immanuel Kant have described this phenomenon as “the imagination” … the capacity to perceive through the senses, with the mind.

 Since the beginning of the 20th century, many psychologists have also been interested in the interaction of the senses and the brain, creating a new field known as Gestalt psychology which focuses on the human ability to perceive a whole out of disparate inputs.

 Although their aims of better understanding the human mind are similar, philosophers and psychologists think about perception from different perspectives and describe it in different ways.